 There is simply no way you can beat acne without cleansing your skin.
-The problem with many skin cleansers, however, is that they cause as more problems than they correct.
+The problem with many skin cleansers is they cause as more problems than they correct.

 Your objective in using a skin cleanser is to not wash the acne off your face.
 Acne is a problem in the skin.
 You can’t wash it away.

 What you want to do when cleansing your skin for fighting acne is to remove excess oil and makeup as well as tiny flakes of matted skin that can clog pores.
 Cleansing your skin is about preventing acne, not about treating it.
 If you keep excess oil and the slimier ingredients in makeup out of your pores, then they won’t mix with flakes of dead skin and form clogs.
 So you need to be especially careful not to use any product that makes your skin dry and flaky in the process of cleansing of your skin.